 This page contains a list of various tactics that activists use to make change happen.
 Note that you do not have to choose one particular tactic.
 The most successful movements use a combination of tactics and allow people to contribute to the cause in their own way.

-Many of the tactics below require you to assemble many people.
-Make sure to check out our chapter about collective action to find out more about this topic.
+Many of the tactics below require you to assemble large numbers of people.
+Make sure to check out our chapter on getting organised to find out more about this topic.

 Protesting is great way to attract the attention of the public, either by gathering a large crowd or by doing something out of the ordinary.

 Activism can be beautiful.
 By using creative tactics you can make your movement stand out from the crowd.

 There are many ways of digital activism.
 Some of them include sharing pictures and stories, building a network or sharing a certain hashtag, getting as many people as possible to sign a petition.

 Sometimes having a conversation is better than shouting slogans.
 Informational tactics are there to start a public debate about certain topics, in the hope that the outcome of the debate will lead to societal change.

 By joining existing institutions one can make change happen from within.
 Institutional tactics create societal change while following the rules of the existing system.